-As useful and delicious as olives are, we’re no stranger to finding an old jar of olives in the pantry and standing there bemused, thinking:
+As useful and delicious as olives are, we’re no strangers to finding an old jar of olives in the pantry and standing there bemused, thinking:

 “When did I open these olives?
 Have they gone bad?”

 Look no further.
-Today, we’ll talk about the different types of olives and how you should store them, as well as the surefire ways to tell if your olives have gone off.
+Today, we’ll talk about the different types of olives, how you should store them, and the surefire ways to tell if your olives have gone off.

 Are My Olives Bad?
 Ways To Tell

-Your jar or can act as a seal between your olives and the outside world.
+Your jar or can acts as a seal between your olives and the outside world.
 Therefore, they are the first things to check.

 Look for any rust, bulging, or popped lids.
 If the jar or can looks fine, then that’s a great start.